prayagtiwari/prayagtiwari.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in in Innovative Software Systems, National University of Science and Technology MISiS, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Information Engineering, University of Padova, 2020 (expected)

 Work experience
 ======